 The IJB has an internal audit function which undertakes reviews at both the IJB level and ACC level.
-NHS Grampian has its own internal audit function, however any reviews specific to the IJB are shared with the Board and RAPS.
-Internal audit completed three audits during 2019-20, including two carried forward from 2018-19 with one still in progress due to the Coronavirus pandemic impact.
+NHS Grampian has its own internal audit function, however any reviews specific to the IJB are shared with the Board and RAPC.
+Internal audit completed one audit during 2020-21, with three further audits ongoing into 2021-22 due to the Coronavirus pandemic impact.
 There were no recommendations graded as 'major'.
+This delivery is less than planned and difficulties were encountered due to Covid-19.